 A - Whilst many of our greenhouses are designed for easy self assembly we also offer a service to erect and glaze your greenhouse anywhere in the world for an additional fee.
 All our coldframes are delivered on a supply only basis and designed for easy self assembly.

 A - Yes, all Gabriel Ash greenhouses and glasshouses come complete with gutters and 1½" (40mm) down pipes; these standard aluminium pipes are easily adapted to fit water butts.

-A - If you are within easy travelling distance of Chester you are welcome to come and visit us, see our greenhouse showroom, have a look around the workshops and meet our team.
+A - If you are within easy travelling distance of Gloucester you are welcome to come and visit us, see our greenhouse showroom, have a look around the workshops and meet our team.
 If that isn't convenient then, during spring and summer, you can see us at all the RHS Garden Shows or at selected garden centres.
 We also have a selection of structures situated at our namesake RHS sites; Wisley, Harlow Carr, Rosemoor, and Hyde Hall.

 A - We can supply greenhouse shading consisting of internal roller blinds in varying widths to complement your greenhouse.